🔥 Heatwave incoming? See the mini cooler everyone's grabbing this summer →

 Where To Use Them

-• Throw blankets: A cocoa-toned, ribbed knit looks luxe against ivory bedding.
+• Throw blankets: A cocoa-toned ribbed knit looks luxe against ivory bedding.

-• Small accents: A stoneware vase in sand or a framed sepia print can tip the mood warmer.
+• Small accents: A stoneware vase in sand or a framed sepia print can tip the whole mood warmer.

 3. Go Heavy on Lighting Layers